Timothy A. Wise, Director, Research and Policy Program

 Shaun Paul, Research Fellow

-Shaun Paul is currently working on advancing blended value investment strategies to expand enterprise solutions for food, forestry and renewable energy that strengthen environmental and social resilience.
-Shaun is a Managing Partner of People and Planet Holdings together with the private equity firm, Good Capital.
+Shaun Paul is currently working on a research project titled Assessing Impact of Private Investment: A Focus on Biocultural Diversity.
+Shaun is the President and Founding Partner of Reinventure Capital, established in partnership with the private equity firm Good Capital.
 Designated as a Next Generation Leadership Fellow by the Rockefeller Foundation, Shaun has worked internationally for 20 years with policymakers, indigenous leaders, business leaders, private foundations and environmentalists to forge new models building resilient communities and accelerating an inclusive, restorative economy.
 This includes his current role as Program Committee Board Chair for International Funders for Indigenous People and nominator for the Goldman Environmental Prize.
 His prior roles include Founder and Executive Director of the EcoLogic Development Fund, Founder and Co-President of Pico Bonito Forests LLC, Steering Committee member for White Water to Blue Water, and a founding board member for Root Capital and ArtCorps.
 He holds a Masters in Economics from the University of Michigan and a B.A. in International Relations from the School of International Service at American University.

 Roberto Porzecanski, Research Fellow